 - An installation of Q or Q Reader.
 If you do not have a Q license, click here to download and install Q Reader.

-The following steps provide an summary of the approaches used to reduce an original 2.9GB .sav file down to 120MB .QDat file.
+The following steps provide a summary of the approaches used to reduce an original 2.9GB .sav file down to 120MB .QDat file.

 Using Displayr Alone (for files under 16GB):

 - Upload the data file as a new data set.
-See: Get Your Data Into Displayr
+See Get Your Data Into Displayr for details.

 - Publish the data set to the Cloud Drive: How to Publish Data to the Displayr Cloud Drive